-19Checking the mismatch of height measurement and interview dates is irrelevant for these outcomes.

-trimming and cleaning process was similar to that for other outcomes.
+In the large sample, there are 73,017 deceased children- 33,404 of them died as a neonate-whom are considered in the analyses of neonatal mortality.
+Exact birth date is not reported for deceased children.
+For consistency, I included alive children without exact birth date alongside alive children with exact birth date in the sample.
+The rest of the data trimming and cleaning process was similar to that for other outcomes.
 In Appendix A, the distribution of alive or deceased children for whom control variables are not missing is presented by country, mother's religion, and children's sex (Table A.2).